dart-lang/site-www/src/tools/dart-run.md

 ### Running a program in the current package

-When the current directory is the root folder of a package, you can use the following short form, which omits the package name and just specifies the program name, to run `bin/baz.dart`:
+When the current directory matches the package name (i.e. the `name:` property in the pubspec), you can use the following short form, which just specifies the program name:

 ```terminal
 $ dart run :baz [arg1 arg2 ...]
 ```

-To run the main program -- the one which has the same name as the package -- you can use these short forms, which will run `<current directory>/bin/<current directory>.dart`:
+To run the main program
+-- the one which has the same name as the package -- use these short forms:

 ```terminal
 $ dart run